tomjoht/tomjoht.github.io/_posts/2021/12/2021-12-22-seattle-one-year-later.md

 The fizzle in my blogging productivity might have some other reasons.
 I think the tech comm blogosphere has also become less active.
 There aren't as many people reading and commenting on blog posts as in previous years.
 I haven't measured this decline &mdash; it's just a general sense I've felt.
 More people have moved into [podcasting](/technical-writing-podcasts/) than blogging.
 Podcasting actually seems like it hit a resurgence, though I often struggle to be engaged by tech comm podcasts.

 Another reason for writing less might be due to my move and transition.
 For a few months, I prioritized ramping up in my new role over anything extracurricular.
 There was also a tremendous amount of adjustment to make in moving to Seattle.
-Then after I ramped up and settled in, I had gotten out of y writing rhythm.
+Then after I ramped up and settled in, I think I got out of my writing rhythm.

 Some of the fatigue could be attributed to the pandemic.
 I think many creatives experienced some burnout and dropped their normal productivity.
 This one is kind of perplexing.
 I've never felt a lack of topics to write about, and sometimes I go off-topic to pursue what interests me at the moment.
 I'd rather write about something I'm interested in, even if not tech-comm related, than not write at all.
 Presumably, all of us had more time as we worked from home.
 But to deny the creative burnout from the despair and endless isolation from the pandemic would be wrong.
 Sure, like others, the pandemic has worn on me as well.